robsmithw/FinanceTracking/ReadMe.md

 1) Move into the FinanceTrackingUI directory
 2) I personally like to run ```npm install``` to ensure I have all the packages needed for the angular project.
 3) After that run ```npm start``` or ```ng serve``` to start running the Angular application locally, refer to the [README.md](FinanceTrackingUI/README.md) in the FinanceTrackingUI directory for additional information and commands related to running the Angular application.

+## Future Enhancements
+**This is still a work in progress.**
+* Give users ability to enter specific information without having to put it into a CSV and upload it.
+* Currently this only accepts a specifically formatted CSV, it can be expanded to possibly accept PDF's or different formattings of CSVs.